LazarGerasimov/angular-exam-project/README.md

 The app works as a gallery and support several functionalities:

 Registering and logging users.

 Guests have access to the home page and the three latest photos uploaded by the registered users.
 A quick link is provided for logging in to unlock the full content.

+Registered users have access to the full content of the website.
+Their personal uploads, content and profile information is stored in the profile tab.

 Users can upload their own photos, add title, description, price and attach a link for their photos.
-They can also see the three most expensive photos.
+The app supports editing/deleting functionality.
+Upon creation/destruction of a personal photo, user is redirected back to their profile tab.
+In case the user has not added any photos yet, there is a quick link provided in the profile tab.

 ![image](https://user-images.githubusercontent.com/99253584/208249493-c4c8b110-f196-4f12-8cb3-7fa7c0e7f56f.png)